sudarshan-narayanan-we45/AWS-Security-Training/cloudwatch_alerts/README.md

 ##### Step 5 :

-* Open AWS console in the browser and check the created `Cloudwatch Alarms `.
+* Open AWS console on the browser and check the created `Cloudwatch Alarms `.

 ##### Step 6 :